-UMA looks at the potential profit from corruption (PfC) and cost of corruption (CoC) of contracts in the system and has designed a mechanism to ensure that the cost of corrupting the DVM will exceed the potential profit.
+UMA’s DVM introduces a simple economic security framework for evaluating oracles.
+We look at the potential profit from corruption (PfC) and cost of corruption (CoC) of contracts in our system, and have designed a mechanism to ensure that the cost of corrupting the DVM will exceed the potential profit.
 In doing so, we eliminate the economic incentives for corrupting the DVM in the first place.

 This is a 3 step process: